turbo9team/turbo9/README.md

 ----------------------------------------

 ## Why use the 6809 instruction set?
 Why not RISC?
 Current industry trends are to adapt 32-bit RISC IP for microcontroller use, however their large 32x32 register files and loosely encoded instructions limit their absolute minimum footprint.
-So with the goal of a creating a performance _and_ _compact_ microprocessor IP, we need an 16-bit instruction set architecture (ISA).
+So with the goal of a creating a high performance _and_ _compact_ microprocessor IP, we need an 16-bit instruction set architecture (ISA).
 Also, we want an architecture that is capable of running C code effectively.
 Given these requirements, the Motorola 6809 ISA stands out with its minimal number of registers (shown below), orthogonal instruction set, and powerful indexed and indirect addressing modes that map well to C concepts, such as arrays and pointers.

 ![Turbo9 Programming Model](./docs/images/turbo9_programming_model_small.png)